of Individual Classes within this Course: 6

 Course Description:

-Print Reading 1 introduces print reading by describing the function of a print and methods to interpreting print drawings.
+Print Reading 1 for Manufacturing introduces print reading by describing the function of a print and methods to interpreting print drawings.
 It also covers multi-view drawings, sectional drawings, fasteners, and assembly drawings.
 Basic dimensioning is also introduced describing its function and features which will lead you to the advanced dimensioning, and geometric dimensioning and tolerancing.

 Listing of Classes Within the Course: